-We’ve been to both the Blue Lagoon and the Mývatn Nature Baths in Iceland.
-Both are fantastic and must visit attractions when in Iceland.
-But we also really wanted to take a relaxing bath in a natural geothermal spring; it just sounded so much more exotic!
-So we were really excited when we learned about Grjótagjá, a natural geothermal spring in a cave, from our guide on our Lake Mývatn tour with Saga Travel and couldn’t wait to return on our own.
+We’ve been to the Blue Lagoon and the Mývatn Nature Baths in Iceland.
+Both are fantastic and must visit attractions when in Iceland, but there’s just something extra special about soaking in a natural geothermal spring or hot pot.
+We learned about Grjótagjá, a natural geothermal spring in a cave, from our guide on our Lake Mývatn tour with Saga Travel.
+Our local guide is a regular Grjótagjá bather and encouraged us to come back and give it a try ourselves.

 The locals like to keep Grjótagjá somewhat secret, though our guide encouraged us to give it a try since we were staying nearby at Vogafjós Guesthouse.
 But you won’t find a bath in Grjótagjá cave on any tour.